Auguste-Donat De Hemptinne: Career

 De Hemptinne, Poelman-Hamelinck, and Frédéric Basse introduced the guilloché lathe for printing rollers in 1826.
 De Hemptinne and Frédéric Basse also imported a wheel engraving system from England in 1827, comprising machinery for raising, dividing, and applying the wheel to the roller.
 That same year, De Hemptinne patented a machine for simultaneously beating and rinsing cotton canvas, but its need for frequent repairs led to its abandonment.
 He was appointed to the steering committee of the 1830 Exposition des produits de l'industrie belge in the wake of the Belgian Revolution.
 He sent both factory products and his inventions for display.
 He also served on the steering committees for the 1835, 1841, and 1847 Exhibitions in Brussels.
 He often experimented with applying colors to cotton canvases.
 De Hemptinne, Poelman-Hamelinck, Eugène Prévinaire, and Seny introduced the perrotine printing machine to Belgium in 1834, allowing three colors to be applied at once, replacing the wooden board.
 De Hemptinne was admitted to the Royal Academy of Science, Letters and Fine Arts of Belgium on May 7, 1834.
 After exhibiting his products at the 1835 Belgian Industrial Exhibition, he was awarded the Cross of the Order of Leopold, becoming a knight in October 1836.
 In 1841, he participated in the organizing committee of the Exposition des produits de l'industrie belge.

 He was one of the first members of the Royal Academy of Medicine of Belgium established by King Leopold I of Belgium in 1841.
 At that time, he was the sole representative of the country's pharmaceutical section within the Royal Academy.
 He organized and became director of the school of pharmacy at the Free University of Brussels in 1842.
 Auguste de Hemptinne presented his invention, a device for inhaling ether, to the Royal Academy of Medicine of Belgium in February 1847.

+De Hemptinne was the lead author of the first pharmacopoeia of the independent Belgian kingdom, Pharmacopoea Belgica Nova (1854).

 De Hemptinne became treasurer of Belgium's Royal Academy of Science, Letters and Fine Arts in 1850 and president in 1851.